This is an easy fruit salad with three kinds of fruit plus a creamy dessert sauce featuring fresh peach, yogurt and cream cheese!

 FAQs

-Yes, you can make the peach cream the day before you plan to use it.
-Keep it covered in the fridge.
+Yes!
+Make the peach sauce the day before you plan to use it and keep it covered in the fridge.

 Ingredients